 One of my usual activities that I do as soon as I can after arriving in China, (or any country), was to head to a phone store and acquire a phone number form that country, (china), by purchasing a “chip” that can be inserted into my IPhone.
 Ren knew exactly where to take us to acquire that and help us negotiate a good deal.

-After that short night’s rest, some good Dim Sum for breakfast, a delightful visit to Betty’s family for Chinese tea, and a new phone, they put me on the train to my destination, Nan Hua Da Xue in Hengyang, Hunan.
+After that short night’s rest, some good Dim Sum for breakfast, a delightful visit to Betty’s family for Chinese tea, and a new phone, they put me, Javan and Flat Stanley on the train to our destination, Nan Hua Da Xue, in Hengyang, Hunan.